Sam-Osian/PFD-toolkit/docs/screener/index.md

-# Screen reports for relevancy
+# Screen or filter reports based on a query

 ![Screener](../assets/screener.png)